 4. Broadly speaking, what do you hope to achieve with your work?

-I hope to awaken people to the complexity and wonder of human nature – the suite of emotions, drives, and cognitive powers (including language) that makes us what we are and governs how we live our lives.
+I hope to awaken people to the complexity and wonder of human nature – the suite of emotions, drives, and cognitive powers (including language) that makes us what we are and govern how we live our lives.

 5. Which of your professional achievements would you like to see have the most lasting impact on the field of linguistics?

-My analysis of what language reveals about the human concepts of space, time, matter, and causation in my technical book Learnability and Cognition (some of it presented in a less technical way in The Stuff of Thought).
+My analysis of what language reveals about the human concepts of space, time, matter, and causation in my technical book Learnability and Cognition (some of it is presented in a less technical way in The Stuff of Thought).

 6. Are there any uncomfortable or off-putting truths that you have uncovered in the process of researching and writing about language?